 There is no fixed time commitment to volunteering but it does help us plan if you let us know how much time you have spare and how long you will be free for.
 It won’t cost you anything to become a volunteer and we pay back any money you have to spend whilst you are volunteering.

 Mencap in Kirklees has quite a few different services.
-I’ve listed some below and explained a bit about what volunteering in each of them would be like.
+They’re listed below along with an explanation about what volunteering in each of them would be like.

 The Buddy scheme is a befriending service where each volunteer is matched up with a person with a learning disability.
 We have a long waiting list of people who would really like a Buddy.
 The idea is that the Buddies meet up regularly to do things that the person with a learning disability wants to do.

-For the buddy scheme we would also like people who could commit to volunteering for a bit longer.
+For the buddy scheme, we would also like people who could commit to volunteering for a bit longer.
 People get used to meeting up with someone and we don’t want them to have to keep starting and stopping.
-If you think you could volunteer for 6 months then that would be good but as this is volunteering it’s not a problem if you end up not being able to.
+If you think you could volunteer for 6 months then that would be good but don’t worry if you end up not being able to.

 We are going to be starting groups soon for people who share similar interests.
 If you have any particular interests or hobbies you might be exactly who we are looking for.